redhat-developer/intellij-knative/README.md

 ### Discovering existing CLIs and downloading missing ones have been improved

 The CLIs needed for the plugin to work are now downloaded on background without freezing the IDE.
 It has also been enhanced the way already-installed CLIs are discovered.

 ### Known issues discovered by using `func` CLI 0.23.1

 To overcome a visualization issue during the execution of the deploy command, this is run with the `-v` verbose flag [#974](https://github.com/knative-sandbox/kn-plugin-func/issues/974)

-## Previous releases

 ### 1.0.0